alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

 say "very strong isolation including cryptography in-memory and anti-tamper supported by attestation services").
 Recent trends (like Intel TDX, ARM CCA, AMD SEV) propose the creation of Virtual Machine based TEE.
 So we are not just isolating processes, but entire operating systems.
-RISC-V proposed the CoVE (Confidential Virtual Extension) and so here I am trying to implementing it.
+RISC-V proposed CoVE (Confidential Virtual Extension) and so here I am trying to implementing it.

 CoVE introduces Trusted Virtual Machine (TVM), the TSM (which is something like a "trusted-hypervisor";